 Cassandra Potier Watkins is a French American research engineer in cognitive science at the Neurospin Lab in Saclay, France.
 The main focus of her research is studying the underlying cognitive mechanisms that influence intuitions and formal learning in primary school children, with a particular focus on early math and reading.

 She began her interest in working with youth when as a teenager she joined the board of the G500 Environmental Forum as youth director.
 Her role in helping to organize relations between the group and its youth laureates, while also mobilizing local youth environmental awareness, provided the launchpad for her commitment to education as a powerful tool for change.
 The underlying theme today in her research.

 ISOBEL MOSLEY, YOUTH DIRECTOR AND HEAD OF COMMUNITY OUTREACH

-Isobel Mosley oversees fundraising and community outreach for Educate Girls Now; she is a 16 year old activist, writer and filmmaker based in Los Angeles, California.
+Isobel Mosley helps with fundraising and community outreach for Educate Girls Now; she is an 18 year old activist, writer and filmmaker based in Los Angeles, California.
+She currently attends Bennington College in Vermont.
 She started her activism at 9 years old when she began hosting fundraisers for non-profits she cared about.
 Her first fundraiser was for Chimp Haven which raised $3,000.
 Since then she has helped raised tens of thousands of dollars for worthwhile organizations around the world.